MohawkTSDB/mohawk/backend/README.md

 Mohawk is a metric data storage engine that uses a plugin architecture for data storage and a simple REST API as the primary interface.

-## Plugins
+## Storage Plugins

-Mohawk can use different [plugins](/backend) for different use cases.
-Different plugins may vary in speed, persistancy and scalability.
+Mohawk can use different storage [plugins](/backend) for different use cases.
+Different storage backends may vary in speed, persistancy and scalability.
 Mohawk use a subset of Hawkular's [REST API](/examples/REST.md), inheriting Hawkular's echosystem of clients and plugins.

 ## Plugin Development

-A backend should implement the [backend interface](/backend/backend.go).
-Each plugin is built for specific use case, with features that best suite this use case.
-Implementation of a feature should not interfere with plugin functionality, for example, a plugin built for speed may choose not to implement a feature that may slow it down.
+A storage plugin should implement the [backend interface](/backend/backend.go).
+Each storage plugin is built for specific use case, with features that best suite this use case.

+Implementation of a feature should not interfere with the storage plugin functionality, for example, a plugin built for speed may choose not to implement a feature that may slow it down.

 Plugins that implement a subset of the interface, must fail silently for unimplemented requests.

-For a starting template of a plugin, look at the [backend example](/backend/example) directory.
+For a starting template of a storage plugin, look at the [backend example](/backend/example) directory.

 ## Plugins Comparison